These Terms and Conditions provide the basis for conducting a fundraising activity on behalf of the Australian Conservation Foundation (“ACF”).

 These Terms and Conditions will form the basis of any dealings between ACF and you ("the fundraiser") in relation to fundraising activities.

 Fundraising activity is only authorised to commence when ACF has approved the fundraiser’s application.
-Once approved, the fundraiser will be provided with an authority to fundraise letter.
+Once approved, the fundraiser will be provided with an authority to fundraise letter or confirmation email.

 Any information collected by ACF as part of your application will be handled in accordance with ACF’s Privacy Statement.